High Frame Rate Video Reconstruction based on an Event Camera

 \section{Formulation}

 Our goal is to reconstruct a high frame rate, sharp video from a single or multiple (blurred) images and their corresponding events.
-In this section, we first introduce our {\bf EDI} model that illustrates the relationships between events, the latent image and the blurred image.
+In this section, we first introduce our {\bf EDI} model.
 Then, we extend it to the {\bf mEDI} model that includes multiple blurred images.
 Our models, both {\bf EDI} and {\bf mEDI}, can tackle various blur types and work stably in highly dynamic scenarios and low lighting conditions.